TwilioDevEd/authy2fa-flask/README.md

 # aquarius-python-flask
 Python / Flask back end for Authy 2FA DevEd example.

+Note: The authy client does *not* support Python 3 so this application only runs with Python 2.x.

 ## Deploying on Heroku
 When deploying manually use the following commands from the root of the project directory.